Zilliqa/dev-portal-old/docs/staking/phase1/delegator/staking-delegator-operations.md

 ---

 The operations available to delegator on the smart contract are as follows
 1. Delegate stake
-2. Withdraw Stake rewards
+2. Withdraw stake rewards
 3. Withdraw stake amount
 4. Complete withdrawal
 5. Stake amount redelegation

 ## Delegate Stake
 __Description__